TimChen1383/MaterialLibrary/README.md

 - Some simple/common materials which can be used in daily project directly
 - Unreal Engine 5.5 and above
 - Demo level: Plugins/MaterialLibrary/Demo_Materials
-- Support Substrate (some materials were made with Substrate)
+- Need to enable Substrate
 - Keep updating......

 <img width="1786" height="1788" alt="HighresScreenshot00000" src="https://github.com/user-attachments/assets/ca833552-87fe-46cd-a2a7-7585092d0eb2" />